 Recycling PP has two main benefits.
 The first is that it helps to reduce the amount of plastic going to landfill.
 PP takes between 20 and 30 years to biodegrade naturally, so keeping it out of the ground is a priority.
 The second is that recycling PP takes much less energy than creating new PP products from fossil fuels.
 Estimates suggest that PP from recycling emits 88 per cent less CO2 than producing it from scratch.

 The challenge today is to increase the total amount of PP going to recycling.
 The percentage needs to rise from single to double digits quickly if it is to have a material impact.
 The good news is that the demand for recycled PP is strong.
 The Association of Plastic Recyclers estimates that industry can gobble up more than a billion pounds of the stuff every year – far more than current recycling plants can provide.

-At Plastic Expert, we are dedicated to plastic recycling.
+At Plastic Expert, we are dedicated to plastic recycling and sustainable waste management.
 If you need to help to recycle your business waste then our experts are on hand to help.
 We can take your plastic waste and turn it back into a raw material at a licensed recycling facility.
 Contact us at Plastic Expert today!